Rhizomatica/gprs_configs/2017/README.md

 	iptables -t mangle -N as_check
 	iptables -t mangle -N as_do

-	for i in $NETWORKS; do echo "iptables -t mangle -A as_check -d $i -j as_do"
+	for i in $NETWORKS; do echo "iptables -t mangle -A as_check -d $i -j as_do" ; done

-You might want to modify the 1st line depending on your nslookup output, or do it better.
+You might want to modify the 1st line depending on your nslookup output, or just do it better.

 Then do what you will with the traffic in the as_do chain, for example: